pancakeswap/pancake-document/products/coming-soon/new-cake-pool/README.md

 ### Can I use both Flexible Staking CAKE pool and Fixed-Term Staking CAKE pool at the same time?

 No. As it is mentioned above in the "What’s the difference" section, both options are part of the same, single pool.
-Below is what you can and can't do when CAKE is staked in one of the two staking options (can **never** have CAKE in both fixed-term and flexbile staking):
+You currently can **never** have CAKE in both fixed-term and flexbile staking.

-**CAKE locked in fixed-term staking**

-* ✅ Add more CAKE to lock
-* ✅ Extend lock period
-* ❌ Add CAKE to flexible staking
-* ❌ Harvest rewards
-* ❌ Withdraw before locked term ends

-**CAKE staked in flexible staking**

-* ✅ Add more CAKE to flexible staking
-* ✅ Harvest rewards any time
-* ✅ Withdraw any time (fees apply for first 72 hr)
-* ✅ Convert all staked CAKE in flexible to fixed-term staking
-* ❌ Add CAKE to fixed-term staking if you have any CAKE in flexible staking

 We have multiple solutions coming in the future to allow users to use both flexible staking and fixed-term staking at the same time, but for now you can choose only one of them.